 - Nutritional Yeast.
-I do love nutritional yeast and use it almost every day, I just don’t use enough for it to be considered a top source of protein source for me.
-1 tbsp has about 4 g of protein and about 500% of your daily intake of b12 lol
+I do love nutritional yeast and use it almost every day, I just don't use enough for it to be considered a top source of protein source for me.
+1 tablespoon has about 4 g of protein and about 500% of your daily intake of b12 lol

 - Pumpkin Seeds.
-Again another great source but similarly to nutritional yeast I just don’t eat them enough for them to be considered a top source for me.
-1 tbsp has about 4.5 g of protein.
+Again another great source but similarly to nutritional yeast I just don't eat them enough for them to be considered a top source for me.
+1 tablespoon has about 4.5 g of protein.

 - Protein Powders.
 I guess I should at least mention these at some point in a post all about protein lol here's the thing though I don't generally rely on supplements to get my nutrients.
 This could literally be an entire post on its own but I'll summarize.
 The supplement industry is completely unregulated and they can basically say and do whatever they want.
 Almost all of their claims are false or can easily be proven to be false.
 There are very few supplements that actually work (creatine, caffeine, and protein powders being a few of them) but here's the thing, they're called supplements for a reason.
 You're supposed to supplement your diet with them when you need it.
 You should absolutely not be relying on supplements every day to get your nutritional needs.
 I'll go more in-depth with this in another post but I generally only have a few scoops of protein a week at most.
 Rant over.